-A week and a half ago, on December 8th marked the 1 year anniversary of my diagnosis of Acute Promyelocytic Leukemia (APL).
+December 8, 2018, marked the one year anniversary of my diagnosis of Acute Promyelocytic Leukemia (APL).
 Removing myself emotionally from the situation it’s really quite fascinating.
-I was sure that December 8th would be an emotional day for me, and it was, but not the way I expected.
-In fact, the emotional rollercoaster started about 3 weeks prior on November 18th.
-That was the first day, 1 year ago, that I felt something wasn’t right.
+I was sure it would be an emotional day for me, and it was, but not the way I expected.
+In fact, the emotional rollercoaster started about three weeks prior on November 18th.
+That was the first day, one year ago, that I felt something wasn’t right.
 I questioned myself a lot on that day, this year, about why I felt the way I did.
 I felt…angry with myself for not recognizing what was happening sooner.
 Logically, I realize that is a completely unfair self-criticism.
 Based on a bit of odd mid-back pain, who would think such a thing.
-Many days following November 18th, I awoke first thing in the morning to vivid memories of what happened on that day 1 year ago.
+Many days following November 18th, I awoke first thing in the morning to vivid memories of what happened on that day one year prior.
 November 23rd, 2017, I had gone to the gym, then the grocery store, followed by home to bake Christmas goodies with one of my daughters when I started experiencing what became a locked muscle in my right hip.
-On December 5th-8th, I felt anger at the memory of knowing something was wrong but I was being misdirected, mistreated and downright disrespected by the multiple medical professionals I tried to raise my growing concern with.
+On December 5th – 8th, I felt anger at the memory of knowing something was wrong but I was being misdirected, mistreated and downright disrespected by the multiple medical professionals I tried to raise my growing concern with.
 Putting things in perspective, my actual diagnosis day was a blessing in disguise.
 What if I had taken the same position as my (former) doctor and her medical staff who clearly weren’t concerned about the severe reaction I started having only 24 hours after taking a new medication?
 What if I had let that triage nurse dishearten me so much that I was willing to go home and reluctantly not see a doctor about my multiple bruises, breaking blood vessels and excessive bleeding?

 Simply put, I would have died…quickly.